Kay Smith (artist)

-Kay Smith (born 1923) is a historical artist, who specializes in using watercolors and depicting landscapes.
+Albina Kathryn Smith (née Metzger; February 27, 1923 – February 11, 2025) was an American visual artist, who specialized in using watercolors and depicting landscapes.

 Early life

-Smith grew up in Vandalia, Illinois and was the fourth of six children.
+Smith was born in Vandalia, Illinois, on February 27, 1923.
+She grew up in Vandalia and was the fourth of six children.

 Career

-During World War II, she moved to Chicago and attended classes at the School of the Art Institute of Chicago.
+During World War II, Smith moved to Chicago and attended classes at the School of the Art Institute of Chicago.
 She worked as a commercial illustrator until the 1970s, when she turned to historical subjects.
 She visited historical sites to depict them accurately and raise awareness about these sites importance to the national heritage.

-For 21 years, Smith taught a watercolor class at the Old Town Triangle Art Center in Old Town, Chicago.
+For 21 years, she taught a watercolor class at the Old Town Triangle Art Center in Old Town, Chicago.

-She has produced four books on her artwork and more than 250 paintings.
+She had produced four books on her artwork and more than 250 paintings.
 She illustrated over 30 books for Thomas Jones, an editor at J.G.
 Ferguson Publishing Co.

-Later life
+Later life and death

-At the age of 73, she was struck by Guillain–Barré syndrome which left her almost paralyzed.
+At the age of 73, Smith was struck by Guillain–Barré syndrome which left her almost paralyzed.
 After rehabilitation, her daughter encouraged her to keep painting.
-She is still taking commissions after turning 90 years of age.
+She was still taking commissions after turning 90.
+She died in Chicago on February 11, 2025, at the age of 101.

 Awards and recognition

-In 1994, she was named the Artist Laureate of Illinois by The Lincoln Academy of Illinois.
+In 1994, Smith was named the Artist Laureate of Illinois by The Lincoln Academy of Illinois.
+On the occasion of her 100th birthday, 27 February 2023 was proclaimed Kay Smith Day in Chicago by the Mayor's office.

 Major works

-Her major works include a series of Abraham Lincoln-related sites, Red Tails escorting the B17s on display at the Pritzker Military Museum & Library, and paintings depicting famous Illinois sites on display at the Illinois Governors' Mansion.
+Smith's major works include a series of Abraham Lincoln-related sites, Red Tails escorting the B17s on display at the Pritzker Military Museum & Library, and paintings depicting famous Illinois sites on display at the Illinois Governors' Mansion.

 She was commissioned by The Ernest Hemingway Foundation of Oak Park to do paintings depicting the Ernest Hemingway books The Snows of Kilimanjaro and The Old Man and the Sea.
 Some of her Hemingway paintings were exhibited as part of the Hemingway Centennial Celebration in Oak Park in 1999.

+Her works have hung in the Harry S. Truman Library and Museum, the Illinois Institute of Technology, the Yorktown Victory Center (Yorktown, VA) and the Three Arts Club in Chicago.